eac-nathan-price/nathan-and-winnie/libs/shared/feature-toolbar/README.md

-# toolbar
+# feature-toolbar

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test toolbar` to execute the unit tests.
+Run `nx test feature-toolbar` to execute the unit tests.